cartesi/docs/cartesi-rollups/development/retrieve-outputs.md

 <video width="100%" controls>
     <source src="/videos/queryAllNotices.mp4" type="video/mp4" />
-    Your browser does not support the video tag.
+    Your browser does not support video tags.
 </video>

 Alternatively, you can use a frontend client to query all the notices of a dApp running in a local environment: